 - Collections – Autumn, Winter, Spring, Summer – traditional times to release collections.
 Or buck the trend and do it differently.

 - Newsjacking – Is there a something in the news or coming-up?
 Maybe a cultural or sporting event which speaks to your audience?
 Then the media will be writing about it and looking for things to feature.

 Use a Media Platform:

 If you’re marketing to consumers, then you need to be using a media platform such as Press Loft.
 Here you can host all your photography including swatches and brushstrokes of your entire colour collection and make them available to bonafide interiors writers, editors and influencers 24/7.

-This is probably a very good time to mention our £299 press office option – please take a look at it.
+This is probably a very good time to mention our Indie Interiors Press Office – please take a look at it.
 You will not find a better deal anywhere.
 We promise.

 And there you go… Good luck and have great fun.